felixmckenzie/T3A2-A-/README.md

 - Register and Login via firebase authentication
 - Toggle light and dark mode
+- Track progress of tasks and projects on the dashboard home screen.
+- A calendar view tracks task due dates
 - Create and manage project boards
+- Create and manage project tasks
-- Collaborate with team members on projects
+- Collaborate by adding team members to projects
 - Provide feedback to team members through comments
+- Assign tasks to members by drag and drop
+- Assign priority to tasks

 ## Tech Stack